zhasulan/gym-togyzkumalak/README.md

 ---
 ## <a name="env"></a>Environment
-The encoding used to represent the state is inspired by the one used by Gerald Tesauro[1].
+The encoding used to represent the state is inspired by the one used by Gerald Tesauro[1], although different due to the rules of the current game.

 ### <a name="observation"></a>Observation